nanoframework/nanoframework.github.io/content/contributing/developer-guide.md

 ## Quick note about compatibility between managed and native parts

-In nanoframework the firmware relies on managed lib.
-During the build of managed lib a checksum value generated and placed in the also generated stub files.
+There is an interface mechanism between the managed libraries and the firmware.
+This interface is structured around the methods decorated with the `MethodImpl(MethodImplOptions.InternalCall)` attribute.
+During the build of a managed library a checksum value generated taking into account the methods name, parameters and return types.
+That checksum, is used to characterize the library interface and it's stored in stub files.
-If the firmware changes, the managed lib continues to work, but if the managed lib changes, then the firmware requires updating.
+Changes can happen at both ends without any compatibility issues, as long as the interface does change.

 More details about checksum value can be found in [NativeMethodsChecksum](../architecture/pe-file/AssemblyHeader.md#nativemethodschecksum) `AssemblyHeader` field description.